huggingface/huggingface.js/packages/tasks/src/tasks/feature-extraction/about.md

 ### Retrieval and Reranking

-Retrieval is the process of retrieving relevant documents or information based on a user's search query.
+Retrieval is the process of obtaining relevant documents or information based on a user's search query.
 In the context of NLP, retrieval systems aim to find relevant text passages or documents from a large corpus of data that match the user's query.
 The goal is to return a set of results that are likely to be useful to the user.
 On the other hand, reranking is a technique used to improve the quality of retrieval results by reordering them based on their relevance to the query.

 ### Retrieval Augmented Generation